alasca-association/tarook/docs/user/reference/options/yk8s.miscellaneous.rst

 #################################

 Set the approriate HTTP proxy settings for your cluster here.
-E.g. the address of the proxy or internal docker repositories can be added to the no_proxy config entry Important note: Settings for the yaook-k8s cluster itself (like the service subnet or the pod subnet) will be set automagically and do not have to set manually here.
+E.g. the address of the proxy or internal docker repositories can be added to the :ref:`configuration-options.yk8s.miscellaneous.no_proxy` config entry Important note: Settings for the yaook-k8s cluster itself (like the service subnet or the pod subnet) will be set automagically and do not have to set manually here.